Germany–Tanzania relations: History

 After Germany's defeat in World War I, German East Africa was partitioned among the victorious powers by the Treaty of Versailles.
 Apart from Rwanda-Urundi (which was awarded to Belgium) and the small Kionga Triangle (which was awarded to Portuguese Mozambique), the territory was placed under British control as Tanganyika Territory.
 After World War I, however, most of the German settlers, missionaries and officials were expelled, and cultural relations were not re-established until Tanzania gained independence.

 After the end of World War II, many of the activists for Tanganyika's independence were the sons of Schutztruppe Askaris, who had fought for the last Kaiser during the East African Campaign.
 According to his biographers Leonard Mosley and Robert Gaudi, these activists often travelled to West Germany, during the last decades of European colonialism in Africa, to seek the advice of their fathers' former commanding officer, Paul von Lettow-Vorbeck.

 Tanganyika finally received its independence in 1961 and three years later united with Zanzibar to form Tanzania.
 In December 1961, the country established diplomatic relations with the Federal Republic of Germany, and economic cooperation agreements were signed as early as the 1960s.

 Shortly after diplomatic relations were established, a Goethe Institute was opened in the country.
 Since 1982, the German Foreign Office has been promoting projects related to the colonial era as part of a cultural preservation program.

 According to Der Spiegel journalists Heinz Höhne and Hermann Zolling, the premature end of the German colonial empire in 1918 placed West Germany's intelligence service, the Bundesnachrichtendienst (BND), which was then led by former Abwehr spymaster Reinhard Gehlen, at a considerable advantage in dealing with the newly independent governments of post-colonial Africa.
 This is why the Tanzanian intelligence service was largely built and trained by BND military advisors, which laid the groundwork for close relations that Gehlen attempted to use to steer Tanzania into taking an anti-Soviet stance during the ongoing Cold War and which assisted the West German economic miracle by encouraging and favoring German trade and corporate investment.

 After the end of the Hallstein Doctrine, Tanzania also began to establish diplomatic relations with the German Democratic Republic.

 After German reunification, Tanzania moved its embassy from Bonn to the current embassy building in Charlottenburg-Wilmersdorf in Berlin.

 Economic relations

 Starting in the 1990s, Tanzania experienced considerable economic growth and thus became of greater interest to the German business community.
 In 2018, the German Chambers of Commerce Abroad opened an office in Dar es Salaam.
 The joint trade volume in 2021 was just under 236 million euros.
 Germany exports to Tanzania mainly machinery, chemical products, and foodstuffs, and in return imports beverages, tobacco, raw materials, and foodstuffs from the country, among others.
+All imports from Tanzania to Germany are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.